Iran Says It Seized A British Oil Tanker In Strait Of Hormuz

 The interdiction of a British ship comes after tensions have risen sharply in the Strait of Hormuz, which the U.S. Energy Information Administration calls the world's most important strategic chokepoint for oil transport.

-Early Thursday, Iran announced that its Islamic Revolutionary Guard Corps Navy had seized a foreign-flagged oil tanker in the Strait of Hormuz.
+On Thursday morning, Iran announced that its Islamic Revolutionary Guard Corps Navy had seized a foreign-flagged oil tanker in the strait.
 That confiscation took place on Sunday; Iran alleges that the ship was smuggling 1 million liters (264,000 gallons) of fuel.

-Later Thursday, U.S. officials said a Navy warship had taken down an Iranian drone that had gotten too close to the U.S. ship as it passed through the strait.
+U.S. officials said later in the day that a Navy warship had taken down an Iranian drone that had gotten too close to the USS Boxer as it passed through the strait.

-Two weeks ago, a British marine force helped seize an Iranian tanker in the Strait of Gibraltar, on suspicion that it was carrying oil from Iran to Syria — a violation of European sanctions.
+Two weeks ago, British Royal Marines helped seize an Iranian tanker in the Strait of Gibraltar on suspicion that it was carrying oil from Iran to Syria — a violation of European Union sanctions.

-In response to that British act, a former Revolutionary Guard commander said Iran should seize a British oil tanker in retaliation.
+In response, a former Revolutionary Guard commander said Iran should seize a British oil tanker in retaliation.
 And last week, it seemed that Iran's navy tried to do just that, as the U.K.'s defense ministry announced it had foiled an attempt by three Iranian ships to divert a British oil tanker.
-Iran denied being involved.
+Iran denied any involvement.

-Iran is currently locked into a dual standoff with both the U.S. — which left a landmark nuclear deal that was signed in 2015 — and with European countries that Iran says must now keep their promise to ease economic sanctions, despite U.S. threat of new punishments.
+Iran is currently locked into a standoff with the U.S. — which left a landmark nuclear deal that was signed in 2015 — as well as with European countries that Iran says must now keep their promise to ease economic sanctions despite the threat of U.S. punishments.

-In addition to the U.K., the seizure of the Stena Impero also touches Sweden.
-The Northern Marine Group is a U.K.-based subsidiary owned by Stena, a large Swedish company.